Best Hotels in Buenos Aires

 By rail:

 Buenos Aires has major train stations like Retiro, Constitución, and Once.
 While not the fastest way to enter from neighboring provinces, trains offer scenic views and connect easily to hotels in Buenos Aires near railway station areas.
+Several of these qualify as budget hotels in Buenos Aires for short stays.

 By road: